MaastrichtU-IDS/get-started-with-docker/README.md

 > See the [GitHub repository for the JupyterLab image](https://github.com/vemonet/jupyterlab/).

-Use the `Dockerfile` provided in the workshop folder to define your image.
+Open the `Dockerfile` provided in the workshop folder to define your image.

 It will start from the JupyterLab image we were previously using: